 Bergen-Belsen (or Belsen) was a concentration camp in what is today Lower Saxony in northern Germany, southwest of the town of Bergen near Celle.
 Originally established as a prisoner of war camp, in 1943, parts of it became a concentration camp.
-Initially, this was an “exchange camp”, where Jewish hostages were held with the intention of exchanging them for German prisoners of war held overseas.
+Initially this was an “exchange camp”, where Jewish hostages were held with the intention of exchanging them for German prisoners of war held overseas.
 The camp was later expanded to accommodate Jews from other concentration camps.

 The camp was liberated on April 15, 1945, by the British 11th Armoured Division.
 The soldiers discovered approximately 60,000 prisoners inside, most of them half-starved and seriously ill, and another 13,000 corpses lying around the camp unburied.
-The horrors of the camp, are documented on film and in pictures, and recently a new bash of horror photographs was discovered that depicts the liberation of “Belsen” 70 years ago.
+The horrors of the camp, are documented on film and in pictures, and recently a new bash of horror photographs were discovered that depict the liberation of “Belsen” 70 years ago.

 The following photographs were taken by Charles Martin King Parsons CF an Army Chaplain with the 9th British General Hospital during World War 2.